-DCFC ports differ in their power supply.
-To qualify for funding under the NEVI program, they must be supplied with at least 150 kW of electricity.
-As shown in Figure 7, about 40% of existing DCFC ports in the U.S. do not currently meet this standard.
-Higher power DCFC ports are expected to become increasingly common in the coming years.
+Figure 6: Quarterly Growth of Public EV Charging Ports by Charging Level grow more common in the coming years.
 According to a recent report from the National Renewable Energy Laboratory, 80% of 2023 investment in level 3 public charging infrastructure will be at the 150kW level, but that share is anticipated to decline to 27% by 2030.
-The majority of investment in public DCFC is expected to be at the 350kW or greater level by 2026.22
+The majority of investment in public DCFC is expected to be at the 350kW or greater level by 2026.24